-County Executive Brian M. Hughes has acted on numerous issues since taking office and has focused on addressing the issues that are key in making Mercer County a great place to do business, raise a family and to visit.
+County Executive Brian M. Hughes has acted on numerous issues since taking office and has focused on addressing those that are key in making Mercer County a great place to do business, raise a family and to visit.
 He has done it by creating opportunities to build on the region’s skilled workforce and by creating jobs through smart economic development.
 Quality of life is important in Mercer County, and Executive Hughes makes it a priority by delivering award-winning parks, recreation and libraries; by strengthening our airport and infrastructure; and by celebrating this county's colorful diversity.
 With the belief that a community prospers only when everyone has opportunity, the Hughes Administration has proudly aided people in their time of need, including our older adults, children and economically disadvantaged.

 INITIATIVES AND ACCOMPLISHMENTS

 Mercer at Play.
 In July 2016, Hughes announced a second round of matching grants for the highly successful “Mercer at Play” program.
 Mercer at Play offers municipal governments an innovative way to promote active recreation in their communities.
 Through this program, the county subsidizes a variety of new recreational resources in the county’s 12 municipalities to help people improve their health while enjoying themselves outdoors.
 Projects funded under the program have been diverse and innovative, ranging from bocce courts in Robbinsville to a skate park in Princeton to a four-town project to redevelop 51 acres of the former Twin Pines Airport in Lawrence into athletic fields.
 Ewing, Hamilton and Lawrence were awarded Mercer at Play grants in 2017 under the second round of funding, and several other municipalities have projects under way.